 - If you discontinue or redeem your investments because of poor performance, you may have to pay certain penalties or charges.
 This further increases your loss and must be avoided.

 - When you want to reduce your tax liability at the last minute, you may need to invest a higher lump sum.
 However, you may easily reduce your year-end financial burden by commencing early and distributing the contribution over the entire year.

 - Investing a lump sum amount in the last month makes you eligible for earning returns only for that period.
-This reduces your total earnings because when you spread your investments, these earn returns from an earlier date of investment.
+This reduces your total earnings because when you spread your investments, they earn returns from earlier investment dates.

 - When you begin investing early, achieving your financial goals becomes easier.
 It provides you sufficient time and liquidity to save what is required for a stable and secure financial future.